 Personal Video Coaching

-We are exacting coaches.
-No one graduates from the Academy with poor training skills.
-But throughout your learning process, we model how to skill-build by focusing on prompting and reinforcing what you’re doing right.
+Throughout your learning process, we model how to skill-build by focusing on prompting and reinforcing what you’re doing right.
 We do this via an intensive video-coaching process:

 - The educational material you’ll work through builds from the theoretical (Animal Learning) to the more concrete (Dog Training and Obedience Behaviors) to the procedural (training plans and how to use them), so you won’t fly blind.